A Li-Yau inequality for the 1-dimensional Willmore energy: Introduction and main results

 \section{Introduction and main results}

 For an immersion $f\colon\Sigma \to\R^n$ of a surface $\Sigma$, its \emph{Willmore energy} is defined by

 Here $H$ denotes the mean curvature vector and $\mu$ is the Riemannian measure induced by pulling back the Euclidean metric to $\Sigma$.
-In their fundamental work \cite{LY82}, Li and Yau proved an inequality which yields that an immersion with not too large Willmore energy must in fact be an embedding.
+In their fundamental work \cite{LY82}, Li and Yau proved an inequality which yields that an immersion with suitably small Willmore energy must in fact be an embedding.
 More specifically, if $\Sigma$ is compact, then

 Moreover, as a doubly covered round sphere shows, the constant $8\pi$ in \eqref{eq:LYWillmore} is optimal.

 In this article, we study the question whether an analogous result as in \eqref{eq:LYWillmore} is true for planar curves.
 For a closed smooth curve $\gamma\colon\S^1\to \R^2$, which is {immersed}, i.e. $\abs{\gamma^{\prime}}>0$, and has {signed curvature} $\kappa$, its \emph{elastic energy} is defined by